karshinlin/StudyBuddies/README.md

     2. Zsh:
        echo 'export PATH="/Users/karshinlin/.ebcli-virtual-env/executables:$PATH"' >> ~/.zshenv && source ~/.zshenv
 	- Now you should be able to see options when running `eb status`
-	- You may need to initialize your eb environment with `eb init`
+	- You may need to initialize your eb environment with `eb init -p python-2.7`
 - Using Elastic Beanstalk CLI, run `eb deploy` to deploy a new version of this application.
 Otherwise you can just run the Flask server locally with `python application.py` in your virtualenv in the /Backend directory

 ### Run Instructions